Served: 26½ years

 April 6, 1911 to December 17, 1937

-Patrolman Kneisel was survived by his wife, Anna (McCarthy) Kneisel (55) of 4042 Colerain Avenue, and three children; Ethel Kneisel (25), Ruth Kneisel (23), and Charles R. Kneisel (21).
-He was buried in Spring Grove Cemetery on December 22, 1937, at 3 p.m.
-Anna joined him 20 years later during March 1957.
+Patrolman Kneisel was survived by his wife, Anna (McCarthy) Kneisel (55), and children, Mrs. Ethel Spadetti (25), Ruth Kneisel (23), and Charles R. Kneisel (21).
+His funeral was held at the Charles A. Miller Sons Funeral Home in Northside on December 21, 2018.
+He was buried in Section A, Space 2507, Spring Grove Cemetery on December 22, 1937, at 3 p.m.
+On February 3, 1938, the Trustees of the Police Pension Fund granted Mrs. Kneisel a pension of $35 a month.
+She passed away 20 years later and was buried next to him during March 1957.